MicrosoulV3/TTv3-Simple-File-Uploader/README.md

 Its useful for sending files to friends and thats what I made it for, but you can do whatever you want.

 This is a simple file uploader for your TorrentTrader to use however you see fit.
-Share files by uploading them directly to your server.
+Share files by uploading them directly to your server rather than using a file sharing service.
 It is secure as long as you dont allow any executables to be uploaded, because that's just stupid, but you know that :)

-It is set by default for zip and rar, but you can clearly do whatever you want. rather than using a file sharing service.
+It is set by default for zip and rar, but you can clearly do whatever you want.

 This is a basic code to start with.
 Access for uploading and deleting files is set in the config, which is outlined in the instructions.